SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Examples of things that can help exercise your mouth and throat muscles include singing or playing the didgeridoo, an Indigenous Australian musical instrument.
 You can also ask your doctor or dentist for a referral to a specialist who can introduce a series of specific exercises (myofunctional therapy) intended to strengthen the muscles around your airway.

-Limit Use of Alcohol and Sedatives
+Limit Alcohol and Sedatives

-It is believed that alcohol and sedatives temporarily reduce muscle tone of the tongue and other muscles around the upper airway.
+Drinking alcohol and taking sedatives have been linked to snoring.
+It's believed that alcohol and sedatives temporarily reduce muscle tone of the tongue and other muscles around the upper airway.
 As these muscles relax and slacken during sleep, they reduce the diameter of the upper airway and are more prone to block air and vibrate, creating snoring sounds when you breathe.

 As a result, limiting or eliminating both alcohol and medicines that make you drowsy in the hours before bedtime may help reduce snoring.